-You can deduct certain other expenses as miscellaneous itemized deductions subject to the 2% of adjusted gross income limit.
+You can deduct certain other expenses as miscellaneous itemized deductions subject to the 2%-of-adjusted-gross-income limit.
 These are expenses you pay:

-- 1) To produce or collect income, - 2) To manage, conserve, or maintain property held for producing income, or - To determine, contest, pay, or claim a refund of any tax.
+- 1) To produce or collect income that must be included in your gross income, - To manage, conserve, or maintain property held for producing such income, or - To determine, contest, pay, or claim a refund of any tax.

-The expenses for (1) and (2) above must be directly related to the income or income-producing property, and the income must be taxable to you.
+Any expenses you pay for the purposes in (1) and (2) above must be reasonably and closely related to these purposes.